 What is My Tutor?

-MyTutor is a UK based website that offers a variety of online tutoring resources across a wide range of subjects.
+MyTutor is a UK based website that offers various online tutor websites across a wide range of subjects.

-It works by hiring student tutors from top universities across the country, aiming to double as a high-quality educational service and a way for students to make money at university.
-It boasts many features, such as: an interactive classroom with whiteboard space for demonstrations; a wide array of tutors; and the opportunity to meet tutors via video call for free before you hire them for lessons.
+It works by hiring student tutors from top universities across the country, aiming to double as high-quality educational service and a way for students to make money at university.
+It boasts many features, such as an interactive classroom with whiteboard space for demonstrations, a wide array of tutors, and the opportunity to meet tutors via video call for free before you hire them for lessons.

-Does MyTutor guarantee that they have good tutors?
+Does MyTutor have good tutors?
 Does MyTutor help at all?

-MyTutor guarantees its tutors are handpicked from ivy league universities and that only one in eight applicants are successful under their stringent selection process.
-Positive MyTutor reviews make it clear that many parents, students and partner schools have found MyTutor to be a helpful, reliable service.
+MyTutor guarantees its tutors are handpicked from ivy league universities and that only one in eight applicants is successful under their stringent selection process.
+Positive MyTutor reviews make it clear that many parents, students, and partner schools have found MyTutor to be a helpful, reliable service.

-According to numerous negative reviews MyTutor’s online learning tools are very dependent on stable internet connection.
-Many users claim that the service has a lot of technical and customer support issues that make it difficult to use without fiber-optic internet connection.
+According to numerous negative MyTutor reviews, online learning tools are very dependent on a stable internet connection.
+Many users claim that the service has many technical and customer support issues that make it difficult to use without a fibre-optic internet connection.

 Does MyTutor have the best online tutors out there?